sberg413/Rick-and-Morty/README.md

 - Connect an Android device or start an emulator.
 - Click "Run" in Android Studio or use the ./gradlew assembleDebug command.

+## About the Developer

+This project was created by **[Steve Bergamini](https://tech.stevebergamini.com/)**, a passionate Android developer specializing in Kotlin, Jetpack Compose, and Android architecture best practices.